olamy/saml-plugin/doc/CONFIGURE.md

   Service Provider Entity IDs are usually a URL, like ***http://jenkins.example.org/securityRealm/finishLogin***.
 * **Encryption** - If your provider requires encryption or signing, you can specify the keystore details here that should be used.
-If you do not specify a keystore, the plugin would create one with a key that is valid for a year, this key would be recreate when it expires, by default the key is not exposed in the SP metadata if you do not enable signing.
+If you do not specify a keystore, the plugin would create one with a key that is valid for a year, this key would be recreated when it expires, by default the key is not exposed in the SP metadata if you do not enable signing.
   * **Keystore path** - The path to the keystore file created with the keygen command.
   * **Key Alias** - The alias used in the -alias argument of the keytool< command.
   * **Keystore password** - The password used in the -storepass argument of the keytool command.
   * **Private Key password** - The password used in the -keypass argument of keytool.
   * **Auth Request Signature** - Enable signature of the Redirect Binding Auth Request, If you enable it the encryption and signing key would available in the SP metadata file and URL (JENKINS_URL/securityRealm/metadata).
-  The disable of signing auth request does not work with HTTP redirection binging, it only works for POST binding.
+  Disable signing auth request does not work with HTTP redirection binging, it only works for POST binding.
   * **Wants Assertion Signed** - It requests signed assertions send by the IdP.

 The attribute is sometimes called a claim, and for some IdPs it has a fixed structure, e.g. a URI.
 So in some documentation,